cpbirch/balls/README.md

 	ball, icosahedron, torus, cylinder, cone, coil, tetrahedron, octahedron or random

+### Weather

+The monitor displays weather conditions based on the status of your builds.

+	sunny, cloudy, rainy, snow, blizzard

+	meteor showers(coming soon)

 ### Events
 People sometimes prefer to have sounds switched off.
 These events are meant to attract your attention to broken builds visually.

-1. Clouds (if 1 or more broken or sick-building)
-2. Snow effect (if 3 or more broken or sick-building)
-3. Red alert (if 5 or more broken builds, configurable).
+1. Red alert (if 5 or more broken builds, configurable).
-4. Glitch effect (if 6 or more broken builds, configurable).
+2. Glitch effect (if 6 or more broken builds, configurable).

 ### UI Controls